 Streamline WA Steering Committee

-In July 2020, the Government announced a series of new measures to accelerate action to streamline approval processes and further regulatory reform to aid economic recovery post COVID-19.
-The measures draw on Streamline WA’s existing work with industry including Mining and Environmental Approvals and a Review of Tourist Attraction approvals over 2019 and 2020.
+In July 2020, the Government announced a series of new initiatives to accelerate action to streamline approval processes and further regulatory reform to aid economic recovery post COVID-19.
+The initiatives draw on Streamline WA’s existing work with industry including Mining and Environmental Approvals and a Review of Tourist Attraction approvals over 2019 and 2020.

-Together with recent planning and environmental legislative reform, the measures address whole of government issues raised by the mining, tourism and hospitality sectors, and are designed to assist with cultural change, clarify expectations and improve proponent experience.
+Together with recent planning and environmental legislative reforms in 2020, the initiatives address whole of government issues raised by the mining, tourism and hospitality sectors, and are designed to assist with cultural change, clarify expectations and improve proponent experience.
 They aim to:

 - support digital transformation and online service delivery